revanth83/revanth83.github.io/_posts/2015-5-19-Prediction-of-heart-disease-risk-using-supervised-learning.md

 Analysis of the various risk factors associated with heart disease helps health care professionals to identify subjects with high risk of having heart disease.
 The objective of this project is to develop an Intelligent Heart Disease Risk Prediction System that uses the patient's data to perform heart disease risk prediction.

-The dataset I looked at is publicly available from the University of California, Irvine machine learning repository; in particular, 4 databases coming from the Hungarian Institute of Cardiology in Budapest, the University Hospitals of Zurich and Basel in Switzerland, as well as the V.A.
-Medical Center in Long Beach and the Cleveland Clinic Foundation in the USA.
+The dataset I looked at is publicly available from the University of California, Irvine machine learning repository.

 Risk factors associated with heart disease are age, blood pressure, smoking habit, total cholesterol, diabetes, family history of heart disease, etc. I considered the attributes in the following file for this study(http://archive.ics.uci.edu/ml/datasets/Heart+Disease).